OlivierLD/raspberry-coffee/README.md

 - Different communication protocols
 - NMEA protocol implementations

+- Some modules will also use [`OpenCV`](https://opencv.org/) (an OpenSource Project for Computer Vision).
+See below how _not_ to use them, if needed.
+It's worth a look, though.

 To make this repo a bit lighter and more flexible, it will depend on some code stored in other git repos, and deployed as artifacts on a maven repo (hosted by Github, as explained [below](#a-maven-repo-in-github)).
 Those other repos are: